Who We Are

 We currently have spaces free in our clubs for the siblings of neurodivergent young people.
 This could change so get in touch if interested!

-These children, often aware and influenced by the needs of their siblings, deserve a welcoming space of their own to meet their peers who have similar families, to have group discussions, to share their experiences, and most importantly, have fun!
+These individuals, often aware and influenced by the needs of their siblings, deserve a welcoming space of their own to meet their peers who have similar families, to have group discussions, to share their experiences, and most importantly, have fun!

 Family Fun Nights